degod/SampleCode/README.md

 ## License

-The Project and its source code software is licensed under the [Proweb e-Solutions](https://prowebesolutions.com).
+The Project and its source code software is licensed under NoRestriction Licensing.